Data engineering 101

 Key considerations

 There are several key considerations or “undercurrents” applicable throughout the process.
-They have been elaborated in detail in the book, "Fundamentals of Data Engineering," (which you can download for free).
+They have been elaborated in detail in the book, "Fundamentals of Data Engineering,".
 Here’s a quick overview:

 Security